ateow/42-Core-SG/Makefile Guide/README.md

 ALIAS: Name, CC, CFLAG Sources, Bsources, objects and bobjects\
 COMMANDS: all, $(NAME), bonus, %.o, clean, fclean, re

+    NAME = libft.a
-    NAME = libft.a: Defines the name of the library to be created as libft.a.
+    Defines the name of the library to be created as libft.a.

     all: $(NAME):
     The default target all depends on $(NAME).
 It's the default goal when you run make without specifying a target.